srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. In the **Location** dropdown, choose the same Azure region that was used for the resource group.

-1. Under **Admin user**, click **Enable**.

-    This option will enable you to Docker login to the Azure Container Registry service using the registry name as the username and admin user access key as the password.

 1. In the **SKU** dropdown, ensure that **Standard** is selected.

     Azure Container Registry is available in multiple service tiers, known as SKUs.
 These SKUs provide predictable pricing and several options for aligning to the capacity and usage patterns of your private Docker registry in Azure.